Department of Movement Sciences

 This course will develop learner competencies in the foundations of physical education, i. e. profession, professional standards, philosophical, cultural, historical and social aspects of physical education and physical activity pedagogy; and assessment, research and technology in physical activity pedagogy.

 Effects of physical activity on the circulatory, respiratory, and other systems.
-Two lectures and 2 hours of lab per week.
+Two lectures and two hours of lab per week.
 Typically Offered: Fall and Spring.

 This course focuses on the study and application of effective teaching behaviors, methods and curricular models, and the process of planning, implementing, and evaluating teaching and administering a program at the secondary level.
 A practicum with middle and high school students is required during this course.
 Lecture-lab.